Free Form (Joe Harriott album)

-Free Form is an album by Jamaican saxophonist Joe Harriott recorded in England in 1960 and the second released on the Jazzland label.
+Free Form is an album by the Jamaican saxophonist Joe Harriott recorded in England in 1960, second released on the Jazzland label.

+Origins

+Six months after the release of the more conventional Southern Horizons, Harriott experimented here with what he termed "abstract music", recorded in November 1960 at Lansdowne Studios after intense rehearsal.
+The producer was once again Denis Preston, with Adrian Kerridge as the recording engineer.

 Reception

 Allmusic awarded the album 4 stars stating "Comparable to Ornette Coleman's recordings of the period, these eight pieces incorporate Harriott's hard bop influence, cutting through adventurous compositions.